micro-os-plus/micro-os-plus-iii/docs/NOTES.md

 reason for the actual values of the error codes, the priorities, and other enums to be restricted.

+## RTX

+### Does not use CMSIS core headers

+As a significant prove that CMSIS CORE definitions are not generic enough, the Keil RTX does not use CMSIS CORE, but defines all system peripherals internally.

+### Does not use standard ISO C type definitions (like uint32_t)

+Although there are more than 15 years since the ISO C standard defined how integer definitions should look like, the Keil RTX still prefers to ignore them and uses custom definitions like U8, U16, etc.

+## CMSIS CORE

+The split of core files by families (core\_cm0, core\_cm3...) is not only redundant, since many definitions are the same, but olso makes use of the common definitions (like SysTick, NVIC) imposible for generic applications.

 ## CMSIS Drivers

 * uses non-reentrant callbacks